BobRay/LogLogins/readme.md

 LogLogins is fully updated for MODX 3

-LogLogins records user logins and logouts to the Manager Actions Log for both Manager and front-end logins.
+LogLogins records front-end user logins to the MODX Manager Log.
 It will report the time, the username, and the context(s) involved.